loverajoel/theproductindex/docs/designing-and-running-experiments.md

 Since you need validated learning from real customers, you need to make sure they think the real product is ready or at least comming soon.
 How far you can go will determine which type of MVP fits best.

-**Considerations**:
-- Larger organizations have the resources to weather failed products
-- Some companies care a lot about how their brand is affected
-- Startups can use all their resources for MVPs

 **Email MVP**
 **Shadow button**
 **404 / Coming soon